Holiday Airlines (US airline): Too little, too late, too bureaucratic

 Towards the end, Holiday made ineffectual attempts to escape the trap, substantially hindered by bureaucracy.
 Holiday had multi-stop flights to/from Tahoe, but until 1973 the CPUC required all tickets on Holiday to either originate or terminate in Tahoe, so as not to disturb the intrastate carrier (generally PSA or Air California) that had the intermediate stages.
 Holiday wanted to sell intermediate stages so long as a flight started or ended in Tahoe.
 For example, on a flight from Tahoe to San Diego via LAX, Holiday wanted to sell the LAX to San Diego leg, even though that competed with PSA.
 In late 1973, the CPUC said that would be OK.
 Returning to that example, in April 1974, there were over 30 jet flights (ten of them PSA's) from LAX to San Diego, with equipment ranging in size from DC-9s to DC-10s.
 Holiday had two turboprop flights.
 In other words, this decision did little to improve Holiday's situation.

 At the end of 1974, PSA and Air California applied to the CPUC for Tahoe, noting that they could do a much better job than Holiday, then the sole Tahoe provider.
 In response, Holiday finally asked for routes outside of Tahoe, but then withdrew, saying the CPUC process had become an overwhelming financial burden for a small airline.
 Holiday wasn't wrong.
 The 1973 CPUC decision referenced above was the result of a process that started over 10 months earlier with three days of public hearings in Tahoe, four days of public hearings in San Francisco, and briefs and supporting evidence submitted almost six months before the decision, and ended with the CPUC producing 15 pages of closely-written quasi-juridical reasoning, with findings of fact, findings of law, references to past cases and a formal order.
 Each of Holiday and five opposing airlines had consultants and/or lawyers, all listed in the decision (one of Holiday's consultants was Ed Beauvais, later the founder of America West Airlines).
 But that was just the start.
 In 1974, an appeal was granted (the CPUC produced a page of reasoning to justify an appeal of its own decision).
 This resulted in another process, lasting over six months, no hearings this time but more briefs and submissions, with the CPUC affirming (in January 1975) its prior decision with another 21 pages of reasoning.
 This was somewhat futile, because Holiday stopped flying a month later on February 6, 1975.

 With no intrastate Tahoe service, the CPUC had to act quickly, giving emergency authorization to PSA and Air California to serve Tahoe, with the stipulation they use Electras.
+Between PSA and AirCal, passengers at South Lake Tahoe in the year ending June 1976 increased to 2.5 times the previous yearly high.